superfeedr/indexeddb-backbonejs-adapter/README.markdown

 		}
 	});

-You can also get all items with a given value for a a specific value of an index.
+You can also get *all items with a given value for a specific value of an index*.
 We use the `conditions` keyword.

 	var theater = new Theater() // Theater is a collection of movies theater.fetch({